 SentinelOne faces competition from legacy security platforms who are shifting to modern cloud offerings such as Microsoft (NASDAQ:MSFT), Palo Alto Networks (NYSE:PANW) and McAfee (NASDAQ:MCFE) as well as cloud-native innovators such as CrowdStrike (NASDAQ:CRWD).

-This was another standout quarter with the revenue up a splendid 128% year on year.
-On top of that, revenue increased $10.2 million quarter on quarter, a very strong improvement on the $8.35 million increase in Q2 2022, and a sign of re-acceleration of growth, which is very nice to see indeed.
+This was another standout quarter with the revenue up a splendid 109% year on year.
+On top of that, revenue increased $12.6 million quarter on quarter, a very strong improvement on the $9.61 million increase in Q4 2022, and a sign of acceleration of growth, which is very nice to see indeed.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-SentinelOne's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 130% in Q3.
-That means even if they didn't win any new customers, SentinelOne would have grown its revenue 30% year on year.
+SentinelOne's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 131% in Q1.
+That means even if they didn't win any new customers, SentinelOne would have grown its revenue 31% year on year.
 Significantly up from the last quarter, this is a great retention rate and a clear proof of a great product.
 We can see that SentinelOne's customers are very satisfied with their software and are using it more and more over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-SentinelOne's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63.6% in Q3.
+SentinelOne's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.3% in Q1.

-We were very impressed by the strong improvements in SentinelOne’s gross margin this quarter.
-And we were also excited to see that it outperformed Wall St’s revenue expectations.
-Zooming out, we think this impressive quarter should have shareholders feeling very positive.
-But the market was likely expecting more and the company is down 7.58% on the results and currently trades at $47.28 per share.
+We were impressed by the very optimistic revenue guidance SentinelOne provided for the next quarter.
+And we were also excited to see the really strong revenue growth.
+Zooming out, we think this impressive quarter should have shareholders feeling positive.
+The company currently trades at $23.3 per share.

 Is Now The Time?

 SentinelOne may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 Although we have other favorites, we understand the arguments that SentinelOne is not a bad business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product.
+And while its growth is coming at a cost of significant cash burn, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product.

-SentinelOne's price to sales ratio based on the next twelve months of 47.6x indicates that the market is definitely optimistic about its growth prospects.
+The market is certainly expecting long term growth from SentinelOne given its price to sales ratio based on the next twelve months is 15.9x.
 There are things to like about SentinelOne and there's no doubt it is a bit of a market darling, at least for some.
 But we are wondering whether there might be better opportunities elsewhere right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.